ainzzorl/goodcode/_articles/chaos-monkey-store.md

 ## Observations

 * It's common for DAOs to try to abstract away the nature of the storage as much as possible.
 Here, while the interface does not give away the nature of the storage, the name `MySQL` does.
-* The names of the [`Check`](https://github.com/Netflix/chaosmonkey/blob/c16d769a82bb765f6544627ef6f08305791e8895/mysql/mysql.go#L262-L266) method seems to imply that it's side-effect free, but it actually records the termination time.
+* The name of the [`Check`](https://github.com/Netflix/chaosmonkey/blob/c16d769a82bb765f6544627ef6f08305791e8895/mysql/mysql.go#L262-L266) method seems to imply that it's side-effect free, but it actually records the termination time.
-* It could run a little faster if [statement were prepared](https://github.com/Netflix/chaosmonkey/blob/c16d769a82bb765f6544627ef6f08305791e8895/mysql/mysql.go#L185-L186) during the [initialization](https://github.com/Netflix/chaosmonkey/blob/c16d769a82bb765f6544627ef6f08305791e8895/mysql/mysql.go#L85-L93).
+* It could run a little faster if [statements were prepared](https://github.com/Netflix/chaosmonkey/blob/c16d769a82bb765f6544627ef6f08305791e8895/mysql/mysql.go#L185-L186) during the [initialization](https://github.com/Netflix/chaosmonkey/blob/c16d769a82bb765f6544627ef6f08305791e8895/mysql/mysql.go#L85-L93).
 Read more about [using prepared statements in Go](https://golang.org/doc/database/prepared-statements).

 ## Related